GMOD/jbrowse-components/website/docs/models/LinearReadArcsDisplay.md

 #### action: setLastDrawnOffsetPx

+allows the drawing to slide around a little bit if it takes a long time to refresh

 ```js
 // type signature
 setLastDrawnOffsetPx: (n: number) => void
 ```

 #### action: setLineWidth

+thin, bold, extrabold, etc

 ```js
 // type signature